trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 ## Mehmet, 17, male, Auburn, Turkish Australian, Muslim

 The link of fear contributed to a greater fear of Muslims within Australia.
 During airport security, I was the only person pulled aside.
 Everyone else was allowed through the gates expect me being a young Muslim boy.
 My bags were checked and messed around.
+It was embarrassing.

 ## Senem, 17, female, Auburn, Turkish Australian, Muslim